How To Get From Rome To Sardinia

 How much do flights from Rome to Sardinia cost?

-The price of Rome to Sardinia flights varies a lot depending on the airline, on the time of year, and on the day and exact time you wish to travel, and if you are traveling with a budget airline also on any additional perks you wish to add.
+If you wish to fly from Rome to Sardinia, you should know that the price of the flights from Rome to Sardinia varies a lot depending on the airline, on the time of year, and on the day and exact time you wish to travel.
+In other words, there is no fixed price.

 Ferry to Cagliari

-Taking a ferry to Sardinia might be a little bit more of a hassle, but it has its positive points too.
-If you want to get around the island with your own car or motorbike, rather than renting one, a ferry is your only option.
+Indeed, if you want to get around the island with your own car or motorbike, rather than renting one, the ferry from Rome to Sardinia is your only option.

 Rome’s harbor town, Civitavecchia, serves four of the six Sardinian touristic harbors.
 The routes, despite being more frequent during the summer, are operated year round to guarantee a constant exchange between the island and the Peninsula.

-The duration of the journey varies depending on the sea conditions, time of the day, route and company operating the ferry.
+The duration of the boat from Rome to Sardinia varies depending on the sea conditions, the time of day at which the ferry departs, the route and even company operating the ferry.

 Ferry to Sardinia

-Contrary to flights, ferries tend to keep the same schedule throughout the year – in fact, even throughout the years!
+Contrary to flights, ferries from Rome to Sardinia tend to keep the same schedule throughout the year – in fact, even throughout the years!

 Ferries from Civitavecchia to Olbia are operated by Tirrenia and depart daily at 10:30 pm.
 The trip takes around 8 hours – depending on the sea conditions.